Quick Answer: Do Small Businesses Need Insurance?

 What is a Business Owner’s Policy (BOP) and who should get one?

-A Business Owner’s Policy (BOP) is a bundled insurance package that combines general liability insurance and commercial property insurance into a single, cost-effective policy.
-It is most suitable for small to medium-sized businesses with a physical location, such as retail stores, restaurants, and offices.
+A BOP bundles general liability insurance and commercial property insurance into a single policy, usually at a lower combined cost than buying each separately.
+It works best for small to medium-sized businesses with a physical location, retail stores, restaurants, and offices are typical candidates.
 Insurers such as The Hartford, Hiscox, and Next Insurance offer BOPs starting at approximately $57 per month.
-A BOP is generally less expensive than purchasing each policy separately.
+A BOP is not a good fit for businesses with significant professional liability exposure or those that primarily operate online without physical inventory, since it won’t cover those specific risks.

 Do I need cyber liability insurance as a small business?

-Yes, especially if your business stores, processes, or transmits sensitive customer data.
-Small businesses represent 43% of all cyberattack targets, according to Verizon’s 2025 Data Breach Investigations Report.
-A single data breach can cost a small business an average of $149,000 in recovery costs, legal fees, and notification expenses, based on IBM’s 2025 Cost of a Data Breach Report.
-Cyber liability insurance covers these expenses and helps fund breach notifications and credit monitoring for affected customers.
+Yes, if your business stores, processes, or transmits sensitive customer data.
+Small businesses represent 43% of all cyberattack targets, according to Verizon’s Data Breach Investigations Report.
+A single breach can cost a small business an average of $149,000 in recovery costs, legal fees, and notification expenses, based on IBM’s Cost of a Data Breach Report.
+Cyber liability coverage pays those expenses and funds breach notifications and credit monitoring for affected customers.
+Businesses that handle no digital client data and operate entirely in cash have less exposure, but they are increasingly rare.

 What does workers’ compensation insurance cover?

-Workers’ compensation insurance covers medical treatment, lost wages, rehabilitation costs, and disability benefits for employees who are injured or become ill as a result of their work.
-In the event that an injured employee or their family files a lawsuit against your business, workers’ compensation also covers your legal defense costs.
-The U.S. Department of Labor oversees federal workers’ compensation programs, while each state administers its own requirements and benefit schedules.
+Workers’ compensation covers medical treatment, lost wages, rehabilitation costs, and disability benefits for employees injured or made ill through their work.
+If an injured employee or their family files a lawsuit against your business, it also covers your legal defense costs.
+The U.S. Department of Labor oversees federal workers’ compensation programs, while each state sets its own benefit schedules and compliance requirements.

 Can I deduct small business insurance premiums on my taxes?

 Yes.
 In most cases, small business insurance premiums are fully tax-deductible as ordinary and necessary business expenses under IRS Publication 535.
-This applies to premiums paid for general liability, professional liability, commercial property, workers’ compensation, and other business-related policies.
-You should consult a qualified tax professional or CPA to confirm deductibility based on your specific business structure and circumstances.
+This applies to general liability, professional liability, commercial property, workers’ compensation, and other business-related policies.
+Consult a qualified tax professional or CPA to confirm deductibility based on your specific business structure.

 How do I choose the right small business insurance provider?

-Start by assessing your specific risks based on your industry, business size, number of employees, and whether you have a physical location.
+Start by identifying which risks could genuinely threaten your business financially, based on your industry, business size, and whether you have a physical location or employees.
 Then compare quotes from reputable carriers such as The Hartford, Hiscox, Next Insurance, Nationwide, and Chubb.
-The National Association of Insurance Commissioners (NAIC) provides a free tool to verify that insurers are licensed in your state and to check their complaint history.
-Working with a licensed independent insurance broker can also help you find coverage tailored to your specific business needs.
+The National Association of Insurance Commissioners (NAIC) offers a free tool to verify that insurers are licensed in your state and to check their complaint history.
+A licensed independent insurance broker can help you find coverage matched to your actual risks rather than a generic package.

 Sources

-- IBM — Cost of a Data Breach Report 2025
+- IBM, Cost of a Data Breach Report